It's drag queens vs. schoolgirls at Broadway's Tony awards

 Goldderby.com, a website that tracks show business awards, polled 14 Broadway experts and found a near split for the top prize, with a slight edge going to "Matilda."

-"The production made history at the Olivier Awards, winning a record seven of ten bids," the website said, adding "Kinky Boots" nabbed some early best musical honours "and could pull off an upset."
+"The production made history at the Olivier Awards, winning a record seven of ten bids," the website said, adding "Kinky Boots" nabbed some early best musical honors "and could pull off an upset."

 Patrick Healy of the New York Times predicted "the warmth of 'Kinky Boots' will be enough to score an upset."